Tim David: Indian Premier League

-In August 2021, David was included in the Royal Challengers Bangalore squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
+In August 2021, David was included in the Royal Challengers Bangalore (RCB) squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
 He made his IPL debut on 24 September 2021 against Chennai Super Kings.
 By doing so, he became the first international player from Singapore to play in the IPL.
-In February 2022, he was bought by the Mumbai Indians in 2022 Indian Premier League auction.
+In February 2022, he was bought by the Mumbai Indians (MI) in the 2022 Indian Premier League auction and has been with MI till 2024 season.
+Tim David was again bought by RCB in 2025 mega auction.

-Teams Played

-Western Australia XI, Perth Scorchers, Singapore, Hobart Hurricanes, Lahore Qalandars, Surrey, Saint Lucia Kings, Southern Brave, Royal Challengers Bangalore, Tasmania, Multan Sultans, Mumbai Indians, Lancashire, Australia.
+Major League Cricket

+He was bought by MI New York ahead of the 2023 Major League Cricket which is hosted in USA.

 International career

 In July 2019, David was added to a training squad for the Singapore cricket team ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 Later the same month, he was named in Singapore's Twenty20 International (T20I) squad for the Regional Finals of the tournament.
 He made his T20I debut for Singapore against Qatar on 22 July 2019.

 In September 2019, David was named in Singapore's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
 He made his List A debut for Singapore, against Qatar, in the Cricket World Cup Challenge League A tournament on 17 September 2019.
 He was the leading run-scorer in the tournament, with 369 runs in five matches.
 In October 2019, he was named in Singapore's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the player to watch in Singapore's squad.

 In 2022, David was named in the Australian national cricket team's squad for the 2022 World Cup and their series against India.
 Under the International Cricket Council's rules, he was deemed eligible to play for Australia despite having previously played for Singapore.
 He made his T20I debut for Australia against India on 20 September 2022.
 In his third match for Australia, he hit 54 off 27 balls in Hyderabad against India.

+In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.

+On July 25th 2025, David scored his first T20I century against the West Indies scoring 102* from only 37 deliveries, making this the joint third fastest T20I century in matches between two full members of the ICC on record.
+His innings included 11 sixes and 6 fours.